 Choosing to step away from the crowd, they found themselves justifying their decisions not to take this drug again and again.
 Why?
 They couldn’t think of any other drug people have to justify not taking.
 Why is alcohol so insidiously intertwined in almost every aspect of adult life, and why does it hold such power over us?

-These and many other questions fired a burning passion within them to understand the landscapes of alcohol, addiction, recovery and personal development.
+These and many other questions fired a burning passion within them to understand the landscapes of alcohol, problem drinking, overcoming problematic use, and personal development.
 So much so, that they each chose to quit their ‘real’ jobs in marketing and law to become Life Coaches, empowering other women to change their own relationships with alcohol for the better.

 Lucy, from Melbourne, started drinking at 14.
 She describes the warm enveloping feeling from her first sips as though it was like coming home to herself.
 She quickly became a party-girl, more often than not, taking her drinking too far, getting messy and blacking out.